 The roof will be inspected by Department of Public Works (DPW) in accordance with AR 420-1, 5-28, Section IV (Roofing System Management).
-Based on the type of roof, the latest roof inspection will be on file in the facility and will include the date the roof must be re-inspected.
+The latest roof inspection will be on file in the facility and will include the date the roof must be re-inspected.
 Refer to TM 5-617 and the roof installer to determine who is qualified to inspect and depending on the type, how often roof inspection is required.
 The previous requirement for yearly inspections for all roofs has been superseded by this operational guidance.
-Roof inspection is driven by type of material, composition and style of the roof.
+Roof inspection is driven by type of material, composition, and style of the roof.